 Innovative and Collegial Environments Attract and Retain the Best Faculty

-The College of Dentistry at The Ohio State University is seeking applications for two full-time clinical and/or tenure track faculty positions at the rank of assistant/associate professor in the Division of Restorative and Prosthetic Dentistry.
-The primary responsibility for these positions will be directing and supporting didactic and clinical courses in the predoctoral restorative dentistry curricula.
-Other duties include contributing to the overall mission of the division, participating in university and college governance, supporting the college’s continuing education programs, and practicing in the college’s affiliated contemporary intramural Dental Faculty Practice.
+The College of Dentistry at The Ohio State University is seeking applications for a full-time clinical track faculty position at the rank of assistant/associate professor in the Division of Restorative and Prosthetic Dentistry.
+The primary responsibility for this position will be directing and supporting didactic and clinical courses in the predoctoral restorative dentistry curricula.
+Other duties include contributing to the overall mission of the division, participating in university and college governance, and practicing in the college’s affiliated contemporary intramural Dental Faculty Practice.

 The Ohio State University College of Dentistry is located in Columbus, Ohio, the fifteenth largest city in the United States.
 Columbus is a great place to live.
 It offers the amenities of a big city, without the big city price tag.
 From outstanding restaurants, to diverse neighborhoods, major league sports to top notch arts and entertainment.

 As an R1 research-intensive university with seven health science colleges on its campus, the Ohio State University provides the optimum environment for the College of Dentistry to meet its tripartite mission of education, research, and service.
 The college distinguishes itself nationally by engaging faculty throughout the campus, around the state, and across the country in a host of experiences that provide enriching opportunities.
 The College of Dentistry is Ohio’s only state-supported dental school and it educates more than 60% of the state’s dentists.
 Comprised of ten divisions, the college supports eight advanced dental education programs accredited by the Commission on Dental Accreditation, in addition to a residency training program in general practice.
 The college also benefits from a National Institutes of Health T32 award that supports its PhD in Oral Biology Program.